TrackFormers Part 2: Enhanced Transformer-Based Models for High-Energy Physics Track Reconstruction: Improved methods

-The signal process is $pp \rightarrow t\bar{t}H,\, H\rightarrow b\bar{b}$ and the main background is inclusive $pp \rightarrow t\bar{t}$.
+We generate two processes: $pp \rightarrow t\bar{t}H,\, H\rightarrow b\bar{b}$ and inclusive $pp \rightarrow t\bar{t}$.
 Both are generated with \texttt{Pythia8}, producing stable truth-level particles as a starting point.
-Events are subsequently transported through a TrackML detector using the ACTS fast simulation (\texttt{Fatras}) and digitized into realistic channel-level measurements.
+Events are subsequently transported through a TrackML detector using the ACTS fast simulation (\texttt{Fatras}) and digitized into realistic measurements.
 This provides low-level hit data for machine learning models.
-From these digitized hits we further derive TrackML-style per-event triplets (\texttt{hits.csv}, \texttt{particles.csv}, \texttt{truth.csv}) with global coordinates and physics-motivated per hit weights.
+From these digitized hits we further derive TrackML-style per-event triplets (\texttt{hits.csv}, \texttt{particles.csv}, \texttt{truth.csv}) with global coordinates and physics-motivated per hit weighting according to the TrackML paper.

-We generate datasets at pileup levels 0, 5, 20, 50, and 200, each with 40k events (20k signal, 20k background).
+We generate datasets at pileup levels 0, 5, 20, 50, and 200, each with 40k events with a 50-50 split between two processes.